Additional Program Information

 Comprehensive Exam and Graduation Requirements

-- The exam is given twice a year; December 1 and April 1.
-If the date falls on a holiday or weekend, the exam is administered the first workday following 12/1 or 4/1.
+- The exam is given three times a year; December 1, April 1 and August 1.
+If the date falls on a holiday or weekend, the exam is administered on the first workday following.

 Students must complete a Graduation and Comprehensive Examination Application and submit to the office of Graduate Studies.